Bronius Krivickas: Literary style

 At the time of studying, he established himself as a critic, novelist, and dramaturg.
 Krivickas upheld the strict aesthetic qualities of his critical literature throughout his literary career.
 Krivickas's short stories are characterized by psychologically resilient characters and philosophical undertones.
+His poetry mainly focused on a person's relationship with existence, the world, and death.

 Krivickas's first poem from the partisan period is dated 1945.
 At first, his works, which were poems, sonnets, and satires, were only spread by word of mouth or transcripts among the partisans or their supporters.
 His work was characterized by the promotion of classical values, as well as heroism and the fearlessness of death, which were values he himself upheld.
 Because of his time as a partisan, many of his works include describing the life of living with partisans – hiding in bunkers and forests, the death of close friends and family, and most importantly – leaving the last bullet to yourself.
 Some of his works are characterized by religion as in multiple poems he mentions the wrath of god, describing also that through pain and death one can achieve peace and come to god.
 His satires included elements of grotesque and absurdism, and in them he chooses to mock the Soviet government and reveal the truth of its occupation, propaganda, and cruelty, also ironizing the supposed "allies" of the Soviet Union.

 Krivickas compared the partisan struggle for freedom with the Israelite fight for the promised land and various other heroic medieval tales.
 In such context, however, Krivickas realizes that there is very little hope, and embraces a stoic mindset in his poems, which are now one of his most famous works, Pralaimėjimas, Migla, Partizano mirtis, and Deividas prieš Goliatą (David versus Goliath).